 A lot of adults with ADHD (attention deficit hyperactivity disorder) take stimulant drugs to manage their symptoms.
-But if you don't get better with those medicines, your doctor may suggest you try an antidepressant.
+But if you don't get better with those medicines, or you don’t like how they make you feel, your doctor may suggest you try an antidepressant.

 Stimulants like dextroamphetamine and amphetamine (Adderall) or methylphenidate (Ritalin) don't work perfectly for everyone.
 Your symptoms might not improve or you may get side effects like an upset stomach, problems with sleeping, or nervousness.